Bushfire recovery in east Gippsland

 We are actively working with environmental experts, government and the community to determine the most effective response to the impacts of the fires, guided by science and using evidence-based decision making.
 We will continue to gather data to understand the impact on biodiversity in our state’s parks, which is expected to be large-scale and long-term.

 Recovery is not a simple process and some things will never be the same as they were before these events.
 It will be a long and continued conversation and take not just months, but years, to get ecosystems functioning again.
+Find out more about bushfire recovery.

 In this video you can see how different ecosystems are recovering several months after fire, ranging from warm temperate rainforest and eucalypt forest which don’t usually experience fire, to heathlands and grass-tree plains which recover very well after fire.